Fabiha-Tabassum00/Cybersecurity-Projects/README.md

 Greetings.
 The projects in this repository are completed by me at my internship at Syntecxlab.
 It is a one-month internship opportunity that I was greatful to have been offered.
+The offer letter of this internship is shared here as well.